The Middle Road food scene can be best described as underrated. Here are eleven gems for the insatiable foodies!

-If you feel jaded with chained dessert shops but still craves for a hearty bowl of cheng tng, check out Yatkayan Dessert (一家人).
+If you feel jaded with chained dessert shops but still craves a hearty bowl of cheng tng, check out Yatkayan Dessert (一家人).
 Set up by the tight-knit Tangs, everyone in the family is trained to make desserts from scratch by chef Wilson Tang.
 What better way to bond together than cooking?

 Yatkayan Dessert is one of those under-the-radar shops that you simultaneously wish for more people to know and not know.
-This eatery that serves homey desserts that bring to mind a simpler time with ah ma.
+This eatery serves homey desserts that bring to mind a simpler time with ah ma.
 Signature desserts include Walnut Paste ($4), Black Sesame Paste ($3.50).
 Chendol ($3.20) and Almond Beancurd ($3.50).
 In a bid to expand their menu, main dishes and snacks are also introduced so you can enjoy a full meal at this humble eatery.

 Address: 190 Middle Road, Fortune Centre #02-08, Singapore 188979

 Monday – Thursday: 1.30pm – 5.30pm | 7.00pm – 10.00pm (Closed on Tuesday)